alauda/alauda-devops-pipeline-plugin/README.md

 alaudaDevops.withCluster( 'mycluster' ) {

     alaudaDevops.verbose()
-    // Get details printed to the Jenkins console and pass high --log-level to all oc commands alaudaDevops.newProject( 'my-new-project' )
+    // Get details printed to the Jenkins console and pass high --log-level to all kubectl commands alaudaDevops.newProject( 'my-new-project' )
     alaudaDevops.verbose(false) // Turn it back